Better World Campaign: Key issues

-U.S.–UN relations
+US–UN relations

 Headquartered in New York City, the United Nations is the primary forum for leaders across the globe to discuss the most serious challenges facing the world.
 The Better World Campaign believes that the UN is critical to enhancing American interests abroad, and with its help, the U.S. can share the burden with other countries and not have to go it alone in addressing the world’s problems.

 According to a BWC 2014 poll conducted by the bipartisan research team of Public Opinion Strategies and Hart Research Associates, eighty seven percent of Americans agreed that it is important “for the United States to maintain an active role within the United Nations” and more than seven out of ten voters support the United States “paying our peacekeeping dues to the United Nations on time and in full.”

 BWC hosts many events throughout the year on Capitol Hill and beyond to highlight the UN's work and cultivate close relationships between U.S. government officials and UN representatives.

-U.S. funding to the UN
+US funding to the UN

 The United Nations supports its activities through member countries' assessed dues as well as through voluntary contributions for funds and programs, such as the United Nations Children's Fund (UNICEF) and World Food Programme (WFP).

 In the United States, the President requests funding for the UN in his annual budget proposal, and Congress refines his request and allocates funds in an annual appropriations bill under the oversight of the House and Senate Foreign Affairs Committees and the State, Foreign Operations and Appropriations subcommittees.
 The U.S. maintains significant financial contributions to the UN because leaders see significant return on the investment as the UN supports and advances many U.S. national interests.
 The formula that determines assessments is negotiated every three years by the U.S. and other member states and must be voted on.

 The Better World Campaign works closely with Congress and the Administration to ensure that the U.S. is fulfilling its obligations by paying its dues to the UN.